IsakMakimartti/webbisovellusprojekti/README.md

 1/5:

-I have a timer for the white/dark mode button.
-See <button class="toggle" onclick="setTimeout(whiteMode, 100)">White/Dark mode</button> in any of my html files.
+I have a timer for the white/dark mode button, that is present in all of the html files.
 I also made a timer to show current time.
-See  <p id="time"></p>, function is in functions.js, called currentTime();
+See the function in functions.js, called currentTime();

 2/5: I used a fetch call to get the text for a paragraph in about.html.
 See <p id="infoText" class="infoText"></p> as well as fetchInfoText() function at functions.js